incrediblesound/radix/README.md

 The Radix constructor currently has the following functions:

-Insert: Insert a new string into the tree
+Insert: Insert a new string into the tree.

+Contains: Check to see if a given string has been stored in the tree.

 CountChars: Count the total number of characters in the tree.
 For the above example countChars would return '8', which is half of the total number of characters entered into the tree.